-CHRE may also refer a regulator's final decision on a fitness to practise case to the High Court (or its equivalent in Scotland) if they feel that a decision made by the regulatory body is unduly lenient and that such a referral is in the public interest unconditionally.
-CRHE appealed this decision.
+CHRE may also refer a regulator's final decision on a Fitness to Practise case to the High Court (or its equivalent in Scotland) if they feel that a decision made by the regulatory body is unduly lenient and that such a referral is in the public interest.

+CHRE has referred one HPC decision to the High Court.
+The decision was made in the case of a physiotherapist who had been restored to the register unconditionally.
+CHRE appealed this decision.
 The court held that the Conduct and Competence panel had erred in not imposing conditions of practice on the physiotherapist.
-The case has now been reheard by a panel of the Conduct and Competence Committee and conditions of practise imposed on the registrant.
+The case has now been reheard by a panel of the Conduct and Competence Committee and conditions of practice have been imposed on the registrant.